 For a person who is non-diabetic, he or she may eat up to 300 mg in a day.
 One huge egg contains approximately 186 mg of cholesterol.
-Studies propose that high levels of egg intake might elevate the risk of heart problems and type 2 diabetes.
+Is egg ok for diabetics or not is subjective, but the studies propose that high levels of egg intake might elevate the risk of heart problems and type 2 diabetes.
 The link seems unclear, still researchers think that too much consumption of cholesterol (animal sources) might enhance those risks.
 And, as egg’s cholesterol is in its yolk, a person can have egg whites.
 Person must not worry about how they’re having an effect on his or her daily intake of cholesterol.

 A number of restaurants provide egg white substitutes to whole eggs in their meals.
 Also, a person may purchase zero-cholesterol egg alternatives available in the stores prepared with egg whites.
 Remember, that the yolk is an exceptional home of important egg nutrients.
 Roughly, all the vitamin A in egg comes from the yolk.
 Similar is true for most of the omega-3s, choline, and calcium in an egg.

 What is the Suggested Number of Eggs for a Type 2 Diabetic?

 Can diabetic patient eat egg or not also extends to the intake.
 Latest studies have described that consuming up to 12 eggs per week has minimal effect on the levels of: